duarteapcoelho/prizm_racing/README.md

 ## Features
 - 3D graphics
 - Simple multiplayer (just connect two calculators)
-- Runs at 14 FPS normally and 21 FPS overclocked, on the fx-CG50.
+- Runs at about 16 FPS normally and 21 FPS overclocked, on the fx-CG50.

 ## Controls
 - Press `up`/`8` to accelerate and `down`/`5` to brake